-I’ve written for people all over the world: Jordan, United Kingdom, Scotland, Saipan, United Arab Emirates, and many states within the United States.
-These people now have the satisfaction of being a ‘children’s author’ of a quality, publishable, and saleable book.
+I’ve written for people all over the world: Norway, Italy, Jordan, United Kingdom, Scotland, Saipan, United Arab Emirates, and many states within the United States.
+These people now have the satisfaction of being a ‘children’s author’ of a quality, publishable book they are proud to be author of.
 And, I’ve gotten to help them achieve that particular dream.
 That makes me smile.

 How do you know who you’re hiring?

 I know I said price doesn’t necessarily equal quality, but you do need to know who you’ll be working with.
 Here are a few tips to help you determine the quality of the writer:

 1. Check out the ghostwriter’s testimonials, website, and blog.

 2. See if the site and everything on it looks and sounds professional.

 3. See if the blog posts give you an idea that the writer knows what she’s talking about.